Create an ACNET interface for NWA Omega PID temperature controllers

 AD Controls has taken steps to get a controls switch out to the location.
 We need to make erlang Modbus devices and have a front-end communicate with the controllers to get their readbacks into ACNET.

-#2 Updated by Dennis Nicklaus almost 2 years ago
+#2 Updated by Dennis Nicklaus about 2 years ago

 - Status changed from New to Work in progress